emiliosheinz/full-cycle-fundamentals-of-software-architecture/README.md

 1. **Legal and Compliance:** Comply with laws and regulations, such as GDPR, HIPAA, etc.
 1. **Audit:** Track and log events for auditing purposes.
 1. **Marketing:** Track and analyze user behavior, providing insights for marketing strategies.

+## Architectural Characteristics

+Every time you develop a system, it inherently possesses given characteristics, sometimes, they are poorly implemented, but **intentional design** can improve them.
+When designing a system, understanding its structure is crucial because it allows you to address impactful points **intentionally**.
+Without this vision, problems are often solved indirectly and accidentally, which is not ideal.
+For example, software resilience is necessary for adapting and recovering from crises.
+If resilience happens by chance due to libraries, it’s not reliable enough.
+Therefore the architectural characteristics, often non-functional requirements, ensure the system supports the load and remains online during a crisis and they can be divided into three main categories:

+1. **Operational:** Operational characteristics envolve several aspects of the system which are vital for your application to be able to operate under non optimal conditions.
+Even if you aren’t directly managing these aspects, they still important to be aware of them.
+Some examples are:

+   - **Ensuring software availability** involves setting SLAs and SLOs, managing uptime, and planning for system recovery;

+   - **Observability** is crucial for tracking availability, and techniques like SRE can help manage downtime;

+   - **Disaster recovery** plans are essential, especially for critical systems, and must include strategies for multi-region or multi-cloud deployments to handle failures;

+   - **Performance** is another key aspect, involving considerations of latency and throughput.
+It's vital to design systems to handle the expected load, whether it's 50 or 5000 requests per second, affecting choices like database types;

+   - **Backup strategies** and regular testing are crucial to ensure reliability, especially against ransomware attacks;

+   - **Security and reliability** also require attention to prevent brute force attacks and manage user authentication securely;

+   - **Robustness and scalability** are critical for handling unexpected loads and ensuring the system can grow horizontally and vertically.

+1. **Structural:** These characteristics are more closely tied to the development process and how you will build the application.
+While operational characteristics help with the system's operation and growth, structural characteristics focus on making the software increasingly flexible.

+   - **Configurability:** Ensure the software is easily configurable using environment variables or configuration files, and test it across different environments without altering the source code;

+   - **Extensibility:** Design the application to easily incorporate third-party elements and adapt to new requirements using interfaces and adapters;

+   - **Easy Installation:** Standardize the installation process using containers (e.g., Docker) and manage dependencies effectively;

+   - **Component Reuse:** Utilize reusable components to streamline development, and maintain shared libraries to avoid redundancy in distributed systems;

+   - **Internationalization:** Plan for currency conversions, payment gateways, and pricing policies.
+Ensure the frontend accommodates different languages and cultural contexts;

+   - **Maintainability:** Follow principles like SOLID, use design patterns, and ensure proper testing to maintain and extend the system easily;

+   - **Portability:** Design the system to be less dependent on specific vendors, making it easier to switch databases or observability tools;

+   - **Observability:** Implement standardized logging, centralized logging, and metrics to support effective troubleshooting and system support;

+   - **Reusability of Components:** Make use of shared libraries and frameworks, especially in monolithic systems, to facilitate the reuse of components and avoid duplicating efforts across teams;

+   - **Supportability:** Implement effective logging and monitoring practices to quickly identify and resolve issues, ensuring smooth operation and support for the application.

+1. **Cross-Cutting:** These are aspects of software architecture that affect multiple modules or components throughout the application.
+Therefore, they are essential for ensuring the system's overall quality and performance.

+   - **Accessibility:** Ensure your app accommodates diverse user needs, including those with disabilities, using tools and standards for screen reader compatibility, for example.

+   - **Data Management:** Efficiently handle data retention and recovery strategies to balance storage costs and compliance requirements.

+   - **Authentication and Authorization:** Implement robust mechanisms for user authentication and authorization, leveraging identity providers and API Gateways in distributed systems.

+   - **Legal Compliance and Privacy:** Ensure adherence to data protection laws (e.g., LGPD), segregate sensitive data, and employ encryption to safeguard user privacy.

+   - **Security:** Integrate security measures across all application layers, utilizing web firewalls and adhering to open standards to mitigate vulnerabilities.

+   - **Usability:** Enhance usability across Front End and Back End, employing tools for user behavior analysis and ensuring APIs are well-documented and user-friendly.

+## Performance

+Performance is a critical aspect of software architecture, as it directly impacts user experience.
+To ensure optimal performance, architects must first understand how to measure performance metrics.
+The key units used to measure performance include:

+- **Latency or Response Time:** The time taken for a request to travel from the client to the server and back or the time taken to respond to a user request.
+It is typically measured in milliseconds.
+- **Throughput:** The number of requests processed per unit of time, typically measured in requests per second.

+And the main reasons for poor performance usually are:

+- **Inefficient Algorithms:** Algorithms that are not optimized for performance can lead to slow response times.
+- **Inadequate Hardware:** Insufficient hardware resources can limit the system's ability to handle high volume of requests efficiently.
+- **Working with blocking I/O:** Blocking I/O operations can lead to performance bottlenecks, especially in systems with high concurrency.
+- **Serial and Synchronous Processing:** Serial and synchronous processing can lead to poor performance, as each operation must wait for the previous one to complete.

+But there are always ways to address these issues and improve performance:

+- **Optimize computational capacity:** Identify and optimize the most resource-intensive parts of the system to improve overall performance (CPU, memory, disk, etc).
+- **Optimize algorithms:** Use efficient algorithms and data structures to reduce the time complexity of operations.
+- **Optimize I/O operations:** Use non-blocking I/O operations to improve system responsiveness and reduce latency.
+Embrace concurrency and parallelism to improve throughput.
+- **Database optimization:** Make sure you are using the right Database for the problem, optimize queries, indexes, and caching strategies.
+- **Caching:** Use caching mechanisms to store frequently accessed data and reduce the number of requests to the server.

+## Conclusion

+Software architecture is a critical topic that ensures the successful development, deployment, and maintenance of large and scalable software systems.
+By understanding the different types of architecture, the pillars of software architecture, and the architectural requirements, developers can make more informed decisions, evaluate different approaches, and choose the best solution for a given context and problem.
+Additionally, by focusing on the architectural characteristics, developers can ensure that the system supports the load and remains online during a crisis, while also making the software increasingly flexible and adaptable.
+That way improving user experience and ensure the system's long-term success.